weixian-zhang/FoodTruckJunkie/README.md

     * Food type data can be isolated and compiled and save into a dedicated DB Table
     * In the Frontend, food type data can be retrieved when web app loads and food type can be cached in browser's local storage
     * Lastly, an auto-complete textbox is added and binds to the cached food type data.
 As user types in auto-complete box, the user will be actively prompted with           available food type.
 This makes food truck searching experience

-		○ Secure coding practice
-		○ More unit tests

-		○
-		○ GitHub Actions to deploy FoodTruck API and
-		○ Azure Boards to track user stories and work items ○
+    * using Azure Boards to track user stories and work items

 ![image](https://user-images.githubusercontent.com/43234101/170439795-1bdac569-900d-4776-a715-972ea0d7f139.png)